 The Rev. Ray Waldon, Rector

 Prior to serving as Rector of St. Paul’s, he was the Dean of the Cathedral Church of St. Mark in Salt Lake City.
-He is a recipient of two Governor’s awards and a Presidential Citation for giving aid during National emergencies.
-His extensive resume includes serving the broader church in various callings work with abused children, Diocesan Clergy Deputy, Province Clergy Representative, President of the Standing Committee, and Vice President of the Diocesan Council.
-He served on the faculty of a local seminary in Anglicanism and Liturgy.
+He is a recipient of two Governor’s awards and a Presidential Citation for leading emergency responses during National emergencies.
+His extensive resume includes serving the broader church in various callings, working with abused children and serving as a pastoral resource for juvenile offenders.
+He has been a Deputy to General Convention, a Province Clergy Representative, President of the Standing Committee, Vice President of the Diocesan Council, member of the Commission on Ministry, and he served on the faculty of a Diocesan seminary in Anglicanism and Liturgy.
 Fr.
-Ray also served as a Diocesan Examining Chaplain and served on the Commission on Ministry.
-He is a noted retreat and stewardship leader.
+Ray also served as a Diocesan Examining Chaplain and has served on many blue ribbon panels for envisioning the health of dioceses.
+Fr.
+Ray has led numerous spiritual retreats and has been a conflict management resource and a stewardship consultant.
+He is also a former headmaster of schools and co-founded VOCARE in Louisiana, chaired college ministry, and has been the Dean of summer camps, Trustee of Diocesan Camp and conference center, and chaplain for Cursillo, Jump Start, and many other youth events.

-He is also a leader within the greater Episcopal Church, past Vice President of the Executive Committee of the Diocese of Utah, and a member of the Ecclesiastical Court.
-During the Triennial General Convention of 2015, he provided critical leadership as the Cathedral hosted thousands of Episcopalians from across the globe and as the House of Bishops elected Michael Curry as the 27th Presiding Bishop from the nave of the Cathedral.
-He has also preached on the world-wide webcast carried through the Episcopal Church’s portal.
+He is also a leader within the greater Episcopal Church and ecumenical communities.
+Recently he was Vice President of the Diocesan Council Executive Committee in Utah and an elected member of their Ecclesiastical Court.
+During the Triennial General Convention of 2015, he provided critical leadership as the Cathedral hosted thousands of Episcopalians from across the globe, including the House of Bishops election of Michael Curry, the 27th Presiding Bishop, from the Nave of the Cathedral.
+Fr.
+Ray has also preached on several homilies on the world-wide webcast carried through the Episcopal Church’s portal.
+He was a finalist for election as Bishop to Northern Indiana in 2016.

-Before ordination, he was an award-winning broadcaster and journalist.
+Before ordination, Fr.
+Ray was an award-winning broadcaster and journalist with several credits on the Louisiana Network, ABC, and ESPN.
+He won several awards with the Associated Press and United Press international as one of their play by play sports announcers of the year.
+He studied Latin for six years and was the Junior and Senior Classical President.
 Fr.
 Ray enjoys golfing, is working on completing a book on prayers, and enjoys studying biographies, philosophy, and history.
-He has been married to Lisa, his wife, for 38 years.
-They have two adult children and three toddler grandchildren, ages one, two and three… all boys!
+He will celebrate 39 years of marriage to Lisa, this year.
+They have two adult sons and bonus daughters, and three toddler grandchildren, ages one, two and three!

 The Rev. Sharron Cox, Assistant Rector